Oiroizoi/evolvinator/README.md

 - Enter an Old English word, using standard diacritics (i.e., dots for palatalization and macrons for long vowels).
 - Select the syllable on which the primary stress falls.
 - Choose the appropriate part of speech.
 For present participles, select "Conjugated verb".
 - The program will output the word's likely pronunciation and spelling in late Old English (circa 900), late Middle English (circa 1400), and present-day General American.
-You can click on "Expected outcomes" to see additional steps in the word's development, as well as the expected modern RP (British) pronunciation.
+(Spellings and pronunciations have historically varied greatly, so these are only representative examples).
+You can click on "Expected outcomes" to see additional steps in the word's development, as well as the expected modern RP (British), Australian, and Scots pronunciations.

 ## Tips
 - Predicted outcomes are more accurate for single-stem words than for compounds.
 For better results, enter each component of a compound word separately.